amenadiel/google-maps-documentation/docs/PlacesService.md

 **Return Value:**  None

 Retrieves a list of places near a particular location, based on keyword or type.
 Location must always be specified, either by passing a LatLngBounds, or location and radius parameters.
-The PlaceResults passed to the callback are subsets of the full PlaceResult.
-Your app can get a more detailed PlaceResult for each place by sending a [Place Details request](https://developers.google.com/maps/documentation/javascript/places#place_details_requests) passing the reference value for the desired place.
-The PlaceSearchPagination object can be used to fetch additional pages of results (null if this is the last page of results or if there is only one page of results).
+The [PlaceResult](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md)s passed to the callback are subsets of the full [PlaceResult](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md).
+Your app can get a more detailed [PlaceResult](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md) for each place by sending a [Place Details request](https://developers.google.com/maps/documentation/javascript/places#place_details_requests) passing the [PlaceResult.place\_id](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md) for the desired place.
+The [PlaceSearchPagination](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceSearchPagination.md) object can be used to fetch additional pages of results (null if this is the last page of results or if there is only one page of results).

 radarSearch